cryspycreme/holbertonschool-printf/README.md

-C File Templates
+# A C File Templates

 The _printf() function produces output according to a format string specified by format.
 It takes a variable number of arguments, with the first argument being a format string that specifies how the subsequent arguments should be formatted and printed.

 It uses va_list to handle the variable arguments passed to it.

-Supported format specifiers:
+## A Supported format specifiers:

 Specifier
 Description